Maritime Worker Injuries and Claim Options

-In general, a seaman is a person who spends a significant amount of his/her time working as a crewmember or a captain on a vessel (almost any kind of ship or boat) that is considered "in navigation."
-For more information about who is a seaman, please see Who Qualifies As A Seaman Under The Jones Act?.
+In general, a seaman is a person who spends a significant amount of their time working as a crewmember or a captain on a vessel (almost any kind of ship or boat) that is considered "in navigation."
+There are lots of sub-issues at play here when it comes to "seaman" status.
+Learn who qualifies as a "seaman" under the Jones Act?.

-Unlike almost all other employees, injured seamen are not entitled to workers' compensation benefits under either state or federal law.
-Instead, an injured seaman is entitled to three separate types of compensation and/or damages under federal law.
+Unlike almost all other employees, injured seamen aren't entitled to workers' compensation benefits under either state law.
+Instead, an injured seaman is usually entitled to three separate types of compensation (or "damages") under federal law:

-The Jones Act is a federal law that gives seamen who were injured in the course of their employment the right to sue their employer for negligence damages.
+The Jones Act is a federal law that gives seamen who were injured in the course of their employment the right to sue their employer.
 Under the Jones Act, a maritime employer must:

 • provide the seaman with a reasonably safe place to work, and

-• use ordinary care to under the circumstances to maintain and keep the vessel on which the seaman works in a reasonably safe condition.
+• use ordinary care under the circumstances to keep the vessel in a reasonably safe condition.

 Under maritime law, a seaworthy vessel is a ship whose hull, equipment and crew are reasonably adequate in design, maintenance and character to perform their intended functions in the operation of the ship.

-Unseaworthiness does not necessarily mean that the vessel cannot sail or be navigated.
-A vessel is unseaworthy with respect to a seaman if it does not provide him with safe and suitable appliances with which to perform his work, and if it does not afford him a safe place in which to work.
+Unseaworthiness doesn't necessarily mean that the vessel can't sail or be navigated.
+A vessel is unseaworthy if it doesn't provide a seaman with safe and suitable equipment with which to work.

 An important aspect of the law of seaworthiness is that it has nothing to do with negligence.
-The vessel owner will be liable for an unseaworthy vessel even if the owner acted reasonably.
-If the vessel or any part of it was not fit for its intended function, it is unseaworthy, period.
+The vessel owner will be liable for injuries resulting from an unseaworthy vessel even if the owner acted reasonably.
+If the vessel or any part of it wasn't fit for its intended function, it's unseaworthy, period.

-Maintenance and cure is a very old aspect of maritime law that requires a maritime employer to provide care for injured seamen regardless of whose fault the injury was.
+Maintenance and cure is a very old aspect of maritime law that requires a maritime employer to provide care for injured seamen regardless of how they were injured.

-Maintenance means the room and board of the injured seaman while he/she is recovering from an injury.
-Maintenance includes such expenses as the seaman's rent or mortgage, utilities, property taxes, homeowner's insurance, and food, but not things like telephone, internet, or car payments.
+"Maintenance" means the room and board of the injured seaman while they're recovering from an injury.
+Maintenance includes such expenses as the seaman's rent or mortgage, utilities, property taxes, homeowner's insurance, and food, but it doesn't usually cover things like telephone, internet, or car payments.

-Cure is the injured seaman's medical expenses.
-The employer must pay the injured seaman maintenance and cure until the seaman reaches a point of maximum medical improvement.
+The employer must usually pay the injured seaman maintenance and cure until the seaman reaches a point of "maximum medical improvement," which usually means they've recovered from their injuries as much as they're going to.

-Maritime Workers Who are Not Seamen are Covered by the Longshore Act
+Non-Seamen Maritime Workers Are Usually Covered by the Longshore Act

 What Types of Benefits Does the Longshore Act Provide?

 The Longshore Act is a standard workers' compensation act, not unlike state workers' compensation acts.
-A very important difference between the Longshore Act and most state workers' compensation acts is that the Longshore Act generally provides more compensation to the injured worker than most state workers' compensation acts do.
-Let's look at some examples of this.
+There are a number of very important benefits-related differences between the LHWCA and most state workers' compensation systems, including:

-First, temporary total disability benefits under many state workers' compensation laws are only 60% of the employee's average weekly wage, while they are 66 2/3% under the Longshore Act.
+• Temporary total disability benefits under many state workers' compensation laws are only 60% of the employee's average weekly wage, while they're two-thirds of the employee's wage under the LHWCA.

-Second, many state workers' compensation acts do not provide compensation for workers who have a permanent partial disability, while the Longshore Act does provide coverage for this class of disability.
+• Many state workers' compensation acts don't provide compensation for permanent partial disabilities, while the Longshore Act does provide coverage for this class of disability.

 Talk to a Lawyer